delta-io/delta/docs/source/delta-clustering.md

 - Tables with significant skew in data distribution.
 - Tables that grow quickly and require maintenance and tuning effort.
 - Tables with access patterns that change over time.
-- Tables where a typical partition key could leave the table with too many or too few partitions.
+- Tables where a typical partition column could leave the table with too many or too few partitions.

 ## Enable liquid clustering